 Standards in this section do not apply to immediate family farm labor.
-If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers.
+If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers including those involved in apprenticeship/vocational labor or labor exchange/volunteer labor.

-- Workers shall be allowed to terminate their work commitment at any time, without the threat of intimidation, coercion, blacklisting, or any other type of discrimination or retaliation.
-If H-2A workers are employed, growers should follow all legal requirements if an H-2A worker terminates their employment commitment.11 - Growers are prohibited from employing compulsory or prison labor. - □ All work must be voluntary and shall not be carried out under threat or duress.
-Growers must not recruit, transport, or receive workers using threats, force, coercion, abduction, fraud, or deceit or abuse of their power or the vulnerability of workers. - □ Workers shall not be charged any fees for their recruitment or transport to their place of work, by the grower.
+Workers shall be allowed to terminate their work commitment at any time, without the threat of intimidation, coercion, blacklisting, or any other type of discrimination or retaliation.
+If H-2A workers are employed, growers should follow all legal requirements if an H-2A worker terminates their employment commitment.
+15 Growers are prohibited from employing compulsory or prison labor.
+All work must be voluntary and shall not be carried out under threat or duress.
+Growers must not recruit, transport, or receive workers using threats, force, coercion, abduction, fraud, or deceit or abuse of their power or the vulnerability of workers.
+Workers shall not be charged any fees for their recruitment or transport to their place of work, by the grower.
+Growers are prohibited from retaining workers' personal identity documents, visas, money, valuables, paychecks, debit or credit cards, or return tickets.
+Growers may provide, upon request, workers with safe place to store these items, but these items must be accessible to the workers upon request.
+There shall be no restrictions on workers' freedom of movement, and workers shall be permitted to enter and exit their place of work.
+16